Size Prediction Guide

 Understanding the relationship between paw size and adult size

-Many people wonder if they can tell how big a kitten will get by looking at their paw size.
+Many people ask: does paw size determine cat size?
+Or wonder if they can tell how big a kitten will get by looking at their paw size.
 While large paws may indicate a larger adult cat, this is not always accurate.

 Why Paw Size Can Be Misleading